-481.219[[3]], Florida Statutes,[[]]] to practice architecture; or certified under Section 481.319[[1]], Florida Statutes,[[]]] to practice landscape architecture.
+481.219[[3]], Florida Statutes,[[]]] to practice architecture; or certified under Section 481.319[[[]], Florida Statutes,[[]]] to practice landscape architecture.

 - 2. An individual corporation or other legal entity in compliance with the following two requirements: - a.
 Is certified under Section 489.119, Florida Statutes, to engage in contracting through a certified or registered general contractor or a certified or registered building contractor as the qualifying agent; and - b.
-Is certified under Section 471.023, Florida Statutes, to practice engineering; certified under Section 481.219[[F]], Florida Statutes,[[]]] practice to certified architecture; or under Section 481.319[[F]], Florida Statutes,[[]]] practice landscape architecture.
+Is certified under Section 471.023, Florida Statutes, to engineering; practice Section certified under Florida 481.219[[f]], Statutes,[[]]] practice to architecture; or certified under Section 481.319[[f]], Statutes,[[]]] Florida to practice landscape architecture.

-$[[\Theta]] >> \underline{P} <<.$
+[[θ]]>>P<<.

 Firm means any individual, firm, partnership, corporation, association, joint venture or other legal entity permitted by law to practice architecture, engineering, landscape architecture, design-build, and land surveying and mapping services, which has a valid business tax receipt issued by Miami-Dade County at least one (1) year prior to certification, and an actual place of business in Miami-Dade County, not a Virtual Office.
-No Firm shall be certified as a CBE-A/E where the personal net worth of any of its owners is more than one million five hundred thousand dollars (\$1,500,000), exclusive of: (a) the value of the primary residence for which there is a homestead exemption; (b) the value of the business; and (c) funds invested in an individual retirement account ("IRA"), 401k, pension, or other official retirement account. owner MUST provide information about the terms and restrictions of the account(s) to SBD, and certify that the retirement account(s) is legitimate.
+No Firm shall be certified as a CBE-A/E where the personal net worth of any of its owners is more than one million five thousand dollars hundred (\$1,500,000), exclusive of: (a) the value of the primary residence for which there is a homestead exemption; (b) the value of the business; and (c) funds invested in an retirement account individual ("IRA"), 401k, pension, or other official retirement account.
+The owner MUST provide information about the terms and restrictions of the account(s) to SBD, and certify that the retirement account(s) is legitimate.
 Representations as to average gross revenues, personal net worth of owners and payroll shall be subject to audit.